MadPanCake/docusaurus/docs/ambients.md

 # 🔊 **Ambients**

-Our ambients system is a powerful mechanic designed specifically for Unlimited Adventures.
-It's a fully original and custom software.\
+The Ambients system is a core feature of Unlimited Adventures, built entirely in-house as a custom software solution.\
-It's a system which creates a realistic sound atmosphere based on your surroundings, biome, time of the day and even weather!
+It dynamically creates immersive soundscapes that respond to your environment—whether it’s the biome you’re in, the time of day, your altitude, or even the weather—bringing the world to life around you.

-## ⚙ How to configure ambients?
+## ⚙ Configuring Ambients

-We are providing incredibly powerful configuration settings for the ambients.\
+Our system comes with powerful configuration options, giving you full control over how ambients behave.\
-Things ambient system can take into account when deciding what sounds should the player hear at the moment:
+When deciding which sounds to play, the system can factor in:
-- Biome,
+- Biome
-- Levels (Height - Y position),
+- Altitude (Y position) [`sky`, `surface` or `underground`]
-- Time of the day
+- Time of the day [`morning`, `noon`, `evening` and `night`]
-- Weather
+- Weather [`clear`, `rain`, `thunder`]

-You can also adjust:
+Additional adjustable settings include:
-- Volume,
+- Volume
-- Delay,
+- Delay (time between sounds)
-- Amplitude of delay (a randomization of delay),
+- amplitude (adds randomness to delay for more natural variation)
-- Sound overlapping (you can force sound to never play while other sounds are playing)
+- Prevent Stacking (avoids overlapping by ensuring only one ambient sound plays at a time)

 **Here's an example sound config:**
 ```